Manu343726/Manu343726.github.io/portfolio/index.md

  - [**cppascii**](https://github.com/Manu343726/cppascii): A C++ course I'm currently managing for two years at my university.
 Enter and see how I torture my pupils.

+ - [**Snail**](https://www.reddit.com/r/cpp/comments/2unezc/snail_continuationready_algorithms_from_stl/): I wanted composable range algorithms for C++, but waiting for Eric Niebler's range library was not an option.
+Meanwhile, Snail was my answer...

 There are many other projects, check [my github account](https://github.com/Manu343726) if you like.

 ## Stackoverflow <!-- ![](http://cdn.sstatic.net/stackexchange/img/logos/so/so-icon.png) -->